What is the Working Principle of Conventional Power Plant?

--As far as Float Rectifier is concerned,” Regulation is the mechanism by which the output of a float rectifier is kept constant at 51.5 _+0.5V irrespective of input voltage variations of 12%.
+-As far as Float Rectifier is concerned,” Regulation is the mechanism by which it kept the output of a float rectifier constant at 51.5 _+0.5V irrespective of input voltage variations of 12%.
 Output load variations of 5% to 105% and input frequency variations of 4% or 48-52 Hz”.

 2.5.2 Why Regulation is required?

-Float rectifier should not only supply power to the load but also takes care of its battery sets , which are floated across its output.
+The float rectifier should not only supply power to the load but also take care of its battery sets, which are floated across its output.

 - If FR output >51.5, the floating voltage of each cell will be > 2.15V and the battery will be over charged.